electro-logic/Oscilloscope/README.md

 - OscilloscopeTest contains Unit Tests for easily checking if your own oscilloscope model is compliant with library

-Screenshot of OscilloscopeGUI

 ![alt text](https://raw.githubusercontent.com/electro-logic/Oscilloscope/master/Docs/gui.png)

+*Screenshot of OscilloscopeGUI*

-# Example of usage
+## Example of usage

+To configure and acquire data you can write code like the following:

 ```
 // 1M data point acquisition